CNR-STIIMA-IRAS/comau_c5gopen/comau_c5gopen_lpc/README.md

 5) cd <user_path>/<your_ws>/src/comau_c5gopen/comau_c5gopen_lpc/launch

-6) ./launch_c5gopen.sh
+6) ./launch_c5gopen.sh (when the C5GOPEN is activated the default working mode is the LISTEN mode)

 7) in **Automatic mode** push robot DRIVEON button (mandatory to update the eORL internal status), if the node is properly working robot will pass from DRIVEOFF to DRIVEON modality, otherwise it will return a "C5GOPEN communication error".
 In **Manual mode** keep pushing the deadman switch. **N.B. the C5GOpen mode works both with the robot in manual mode and in automatic mode**

-8) press the START (green) button on the robot Tech Pendant to run the PDL program activated at step 4.
+8) press the START (green) button on the robot Tech Pendant to run the PDL program activated at step 4. **N.B. at the current state, it is supported only the JOINT ABSOLUTE mode**

+9) Once the ABSOLUTE mode is activated the user can provide trajectories to the comau_c5gopen_lpc node through an MQTT message.
+The trajectory can be published on the topic robot/arm1/target_joints_trajectory (see the [config file](https://github.com/CNR-STIIMA-IRAS/comau_c5gopen/tree/master/comau_c5gopen_lpc/cfg) to change the topic name) as a streaming of robot absolute joint positions.

 **N.B.
 The LPC non-real time ETH need to be connected in a switch with the service port of the B&R ACOPOS**